Vertical Vegetable Gardens – High Yields In Less Space

 Tomatoes are not naturally vining plants; they do not grab on top or climb independently.
 Therefore, they will need additional support to climb a trellis.

-- Learn More: You can grow tomatoes in containers successfully as long as you provide vertical support.
-See our guide for growing cherry tomatoes in containers!
+- Learn More: You can grow tomatoes in containers successfully if you provide vertical support.
+See our guide for growing cherry tomatoes in pots!

 Pole Beans, Vining Beans, and Peas